Nasirilahi/react-native-chat/README.md

 This is a react-native android chat app.Anyone person can be part of this chat as it is a public chat app.
 Same code will

-also work on iOS platform, but this is developed for keeping android platform in mind.This applicatin is developed on
+also work on iOS platform, but this is developed for keeping android platform in mind.This application is developed on

 react-native + redux architecture